rightscale-cookbooks/rs-mysql/README.md

 - `node['rs-mysql']['backup']['lineage']` - the lineage to be used for the backup

 The backup process will create a snapshot of all volumes attached to the server (except the boot disk if there is one).
-During the backup process, the MySQL database will be read-only for a period to ensure a consistent backup, so it should usually only be run from a slave MySQL database server.
+During the backup process, the MySQL database will be read-only for a period to ensure a consistent backup, so it is recommended that it only runs on a slave MySQL database server.
 The backup recipe also handles the cleanup of old volume snapshots and accepts the following attributes:

 - `node['rs-mysql']['backup']['keep']['keep_last']` - number of last backups to keep from deleting
 - `node['rs-mysql']['backup']['keep']['dailies']` - number of daily backups to keep